celo-org/docs/blog/02-17-23-a-comprehensive-guide-to-comparing-hardware-and-software-wallets-on-celo/a-comprehensive-guide-to-comparing-hardware-and-software-wallets-on-celo.md

 - The user may permanently lose access to the assets if they lose their smartphone or forget their password.
 - They could be impacted by viruses, malware, and other cyberattacks.

-## Conclusion​
+## Conclusion

 In summary, when it comes to storing cryptocurrency, both hardware and software wallets have their pros and cons.
 Hardware wallets provide a more secure form of storage, while software wallets are more convenient for everyday use.
 The choice between them will depend on an individual's specific needs and preferences and the supported coins that determine the type of wallet.

-## About the Author​
+## About the Author

 Boyejo Oluwafemi is a hardware product developer working at the intersection of hardware and blockchain technology.
 He’s working to leverage his wealth of experience working on several products ranging from smart health devices to sporting gadgets to deliver smart payment solutions for crypto for a more inclusive future.
-You can follow me on Twitter using this [link](https://twitter.com/livingcisco)
+You can follow me on LinkedIn using this [link](https://www.linkedin.com/in/hardwareguy/).

-## References​
+## References

 - [Bitcoin-Wallet](https://www.investopedia.com/terms/b/bitcoin-wallet.asp)
 - [Crypto Wallet](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet)
 - [Hardware vs. Software Wallet Choices ](https://www.cryptopolitan.com/hardware-wallet-vs-software-wallet-crypto-wallet-choices/)